Wartime embroidered branch insignia of the infantry.

 These embroidered shoulder insignias were introduced in the 1930’s to replace painted branch insignia.
 The idea was that a conscript would receive a pair of these insignias and would then fold and sew these on his shoulder tabs.
 Often this was done with a sewing machine for the conscript.

 These still saw limited use during the wartime in lieu of the metal insignias, as a conscript would have to buy the metal insignia with his own money.
-These are golden silk thread on woolen background meant for the m/36 Tunic but were used on m/36 Summer blouses as well.
+These are golden silk thread on summer blouse fabric meant for the m/36 Summer blouse but were used on m/36 Tunic as well.

 Sold as a pair.